bmm00000/testnow/README.md

 "testnow" recursively collects and runs every file in a project that has a name ending in ".test.js".
 Then it displays a report of the results of the tests in the terminal.

-This repository includes two examples of projects to test, browser-based and node-based, respectively.
+This repository includes two examples of projects to test: a browser-based project and a node-based project, respectively.

 Watch demo: